-In order for cloud computing to live up to its many promises, analysts say it is essential that it operate within governance practices that are connected to the enterprise and that make those cloud-based services reliable and
+In order for cloud computing to live up to its many promises, analysts say it is essential that it operate within governance practices that are connected to the enterprise and that make those cloud-based services reliable and trustworthy.

 David Linthicum, chief technology officer at Bick Group, a consulting firm that focuses on cloud computing as an element in improving data center efficiency, offered some thoughts on how to overcome the governance shortfall.
 For starters, says Linthicum, don’t expect to do governance on the cheap.
 “Governance is expensive – a good 20 percent of your budget may need to be spent on getting it right,” he says.

 For example, it is important to understand service dependencies.
 Service dependencies are what’s involved when various services are coupled together.
 If you are creating a composite application out of many services, then those services are dependent on each other, notes Linthicum.
 Likewise, if there are service dependencies within an existing architecture they must be known to the governance structure.
 If anything in the system changes all the dependencies must be known to the person making the changes.

 “We are talking both inside and outside the organization,” warns Linthicum.
 “My view of the world and the whole SOA and cloud conversation is really about extending your architecture to the cloud,” he explains.
 But what does that mean?
 Are you creating a hybrid?
 Is it public or private?
 In any of those scenarios, you may have unrecognized dependencies.
 For example, he notes, many companies are leveraging SalesForce.com within their applications, creating an unacknowledged dependency.
 “That is something on the public cloud, a software-as-a-service, and people have internal enterprise applications depending on those things,” he says.